MarkD833/RCBUS-68xxx/boards/68000_CPU_Board/README.md

 ## DTACK & Bus Error
 The processor board includes a counter to generate a bus error if a /DTACK is not received after 4 clocks of the E signal.

-The processor board also includes a counter to generate a DTACK for the RCBus MREQ and IORQ addresses.
+The processor board also includes a counter to generate a /DTACK for the RCBus MREQ and IORQ addresses.
 The /DTACK delay can currently be set to 1, 2, 3 or 4 system clocks.

 Only RCBus /MREQ and /IORQ accesses generate a /DTACK.
 All other boards must supply their own /DTACK signal otherwise a bus error will be raised.